egonos/Introduction-to-Machine-Learning-Interviews-Book-Solutions/Chapter 8 Answers.md

 * i.
 Why do we use feature selection?

--> Reduced required memory (due to eliminating unnecesary predictors)
+-> Reduced required memory (due to eliminating unnecessary predictors)

 -> Increased training speed (less computational requirement)

--> Increased model performance (ml models utilize only relevant features during training)
+-> Improved model performance (ML models utilize only relevant features during training)

--> Reduced overfitting (Irrelevant features might causes th ml model to overfit)
+-> Reduced overfitting (irrelevant features might cause the ML model to overfit)

 * ii.
 What are some of the algorithms for feature selection?
 Pros and cons of each.

--> Tree algorithms: Resistant to scale differences.
-Able to capture **non-linear** realtionships.
-Prone to overfitting.
+-> Tree algorithms: Resistant to scale differences, able to capture non-linear relationships, prone to overfitting.

--> Linear models: Simple.
-Prone to underfitting.
-LASSO can be used for feature selection (makes the coefficients of the irrelevant features 0)
+-> Linear models: Simple, prone to underfitting.
+LASSO can be used for feature selection (makes the coefficients of irrelevant features zero).

--> Variance inflation factor (to decrease predictor relevancies).
-Only considers linear relationships.
+-> Variance inflation factor (to decrease predictor relevance): Only considers linear relationships.

 **5.**

 * i.
 How would you choose the value of k?

--> **Elbow method:** We have to get get the most bang for our buck i.e. when distortion descrease becomes marginal then we need to stop to increase k.
+-> **Elbow method:** We want to get the most "bang for our buck," i.e., stop increasing k when the decrease in distortion becomes marginal.

 -> **Sector requirements:** Production availability, customer response etc.